candlecao/void-generator/README.md

 ```
 It then generated a void-test.ttl file in the local repository

-### 3.3 Retrieve context as prompt from VOID
+### 3.3 Retrieve context as prompt from VOID -> Ontology Generation
 The generated void-test.ttl file was then uploaded back to the staging Virtuoso instance with a graph name "http://testVoid/voidGenerated"

-Then query against the graph with the SPARQL at the end of this README.md file, you can get result, such as the following represented in json format (or some other formats you specify at the SPARQL endpoint):
+Then query against the graph with the SPARQL at the end of this README.md file, you can get result, such as the following represented in json format (or some other formats you specify at the SPARQL endpoint.
+The output format can only be specified from the SPARQL endpoint instead of the SPARQL query interface in Virtuoso Conductor):

 ```json
 { "head": { "link": [], "vars": ["subjectClass", "prop", "objectClass", "objectDatatype"] },